The Will Rogers Follies: Synopsis

 Rogers is at the zenith of his popularity, the country's biggest and highest paid star of every medium of his time– stage, screen, radio, newspapers, and public appearances– and is even asked to run for president.
 This doesn't leave him much time for Betty, and she begins to feel neglected and starts singing the blues.
 Rogers comes home with "a treasury of precious jewels," and all is forgiven.
 The good mood doesn't last long, however, as bill collectors and creditors come knocking at the door.
 Ziegfeld has lost his fortune, and the Great Depression is in full swing.
-Herbert Hoover asks Rogers to give a speech to the nation, and everyone is inspired.
+Herbert Hoover asks Rogers to give a speech to the nation.
 Rogers also reconciles with his estranged father.
-The show ends with the tragic plane ride in Alaska that he shares with Wiley Post, a character whose cheerful invitation, "Let's go flyin' Will!" is heard throughout the show.
+The show ends with the fatal plane ride in Alaska that Rogers shares with Wiley Post, a character whose cheerful invitation, "Let's go flyin' Will!" is heard throughout the show.